QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s4.privesc/index.md

 * **Host information** 💻: it may be used to find if there are well-known vulnerabilities or misconfigurations.

 * **Network information** 🌍: from the outside, we mostly only saw a portion of the internal network.
 We find find that the host is running a FTP server only available from the inside.
+It's also interesting to see the ARP cache and the routing tables.

 Additionally, look for folders where you can download and run scripts, along with the machine configuration to configure them properly.
 </div><div>